 Mulligatawny Soup

-Meet my favorite chicken soup in the entire world.
-Yes, the tippity-top pick.
-The chicken soup I would pick if forced to chose just one to eat for the rest of my life.
+I’d like to introduce you to my favorite chicken soup in the whole wide world.
+Yes, the top-of-the-tops.
+The chicken soup recipe I would pick if I were forced to choose just one soup to eat for the rest of my life.
+This is the one: Mulligatawny.
+If you’ve never had it before, be prepared to have your soup world turned upside-down.

 Coconut milk — Coconut milk adds a rich, creamy touch that edges the soup almost up into stew territory, but without being heavy or cloying.
+Unsweetened, whole-fat, canned coconut milk works best here.

 How to Make Mulligatawny Soup